 Where an exemption requires proof that a record was prepared for a particular purpose:

-- Have you provided facts to support your claim? - Have you identified the facts which apply to each component of the exemption? - e.g., the solicitor-client privilege exemption
+- Have you provided facts to support your claim? - Have you identified the facts which apply to each component of the exemption?

 Where an exemption requires proof that a record or information was provided or received in confidence: